battleaxedotco/tool-docs/docs/anubis/render-tokens.md

 ## Why so many date variations?

-The way dates are displayed depends a lot one your preference.
+The way dates are displayed depends a lot on your preference.
 The many options are to provide as much flexibility as possible.

 ```
 $M    = 2